What Matters in a Personal Injury Case?

 Most personal injury cases are not taken all the way to the point of litigation.
 However, a few are taken to court.
 In such cases, jury selection is extraordinarily important.
 This decision will be left up primarily to your lawyer and the lawyers of the insurance company.
 Your case will be much more sympathetic to the jury if you present your facts clearly, you are a good witness, and you have a wealth of evidence on your side.
 If your case does go to trial, then the total damages you will be awarded will ultimately be left up to the jury.

 Seeking Legal Help

 If you or a loved one have recently suffered personal injury as a result of someone else’s negligent behavior, we at Gattuso & Ciottoli may be able to help.
-We are a respected law firm located in Fayetteville and we are proud to serve the Central New York area, including Syracuse, Watertown, Binghamton, Camillus, Liverpool, Cortland, Auburn, and North Syracuse.
+We are a respected law firm located in Syracuse and we are proud to serve the Central New York area, including Syracuse, Watertown, Binghamton, Camillus, Liverpool, Cortland, Auburn, and North Syracuse.
 Contact us today to schedule an initial consultation with one of our qualified Central New York personal injury attorneys.